WolfNiu/polite-dialogue-generation/README.md

 You can optionally use our trained model [checkpoint](https://drive.google.com/open?id=1593PqiZFk8O1p7095D-8E6KDvxx6j1qQ) by putting it under ckpt/classifier/)

 ## Polite Dialogue Generation
-After training the classifier, please put the SubTle corpus (for pretraining) and the MovieTriples dataset under data/.
+After training the politeness classifier, please put the SubTle corpus (for pretraining) and the MovieTriples dataset under data/.

 The SubTle corpus can be obtained by contacting the authors of the [original paper](http://www.inesc-id.pt/publications/10062/pdf), and the MovieTriples dataset can be obtained from the [owner of the dataset](https://github.com/julianser) upon request.